meom-group/jaxparrow/README.md

 ```

 By default, the `cyclogeostrophy` function relies on our minimization-based method.
-Its `method` argument provides the ability to use the fixed-point method instead, as described by [Penven *et al.* (2014)](https://doi.org/10.1016/j.dsr2.2013.10.015) and [Ioannou *et al.* (2019)](https://doi.org/10.1029/2019JC015031).
+Its `method` argument provides the ability to use the fixed-point method instead, as described by [Penven *et al.* (2014)](https://doi.org/10.1016/j.dsr2.2013.10.015).
-Additional arguments also give a finer control over the different approaches hyperparameters. \
+Additional arguments also give a finer control over the different approaches hyperparameters.

-See `jaxparrow` [API documentation](https://jaxparrow.readthedocs.io/en/latest/api.html) for more details.
+See `jaxparrow` [API documentation](https://jaxparrow.readthedocs.io/en/latest/api/) for more details.

-[Notebooks](https://jaxparrow.readthedocs.io/en/latest/examples.html) are available as step-by-step examples.
+Notebooks are also available as step-by-step examples.

 ## Contributing